abpio/abp-commercial-docs/en/modules/text-template-management.md

 ## How to Install

-Text Template Management management module is pre-installed in [the startup templates](../Startup-Templates/Index).
+Text Template Management module is pre-installed in [the startup templates](../Startup-Templates/Index).
 So, no need to manually install it.

 ## Packages